-This act would have all police departments submit to the office of highway safety an annual report indicating what action has been taken to address any racial disparities in traffic stops and/or searches.
-This would begin on January 15, 2015 and for four (4) years following the commencement of data collection.
-This act would take effect upon passage.
+This act would have all police departments submit to the office of highway safety or its designee an annual report indicating what action has been taken to address any racial disparities in traffic stops and/or searches.
+This would begin on July 15, 2015 and for four (4) years following the commencement of data collection.
+This act would take effect on January 1, 2015.